Art collection in ancient Rome

-Art collection was a common practice amongst the ancient Romans.
+Art collection in ancient Rome was a common practice amongst the ancient Romans.
 Goods and artworks had symbolic meanings and were used to convey messages about the collector and the Roman state.
 Due to the popularity of collectable goods an art market sprouted up.
 These goods were managed at first by the aediles and censors, and later by the curatores aedium sacrarum et operum locorumque.
 Lists may also have been used to track goods.